ffhhudacity/ffhhudacity-Project-5-4-for-submission/README.md

+For 4th submission:

+	1. Fixed the code so that the marker on the map will be bounced when clicked.
+	2. Minor change of "Info" name to "Filter by Details".

 Improvements made for 3rd submission: Thanks for the reviewers' comments, I fixed the following:

 	1. Added the "info" option for filtering the searching function.